 Formerly, Honey and Lace, P!PHANY sells women's leggings, dresses, skirts, bottoms, and tops in bright colors and bold patterns.
 The company was started in 2013 by Dianne Ingram.
 The clothing can be sold via in-home parties or on your own personal website; you can also earn additional commission by building a team.
 This opportunity is available both in the US and Canada.
 I wasn't able to find any information on startup costs, the commission rate, or structure, so if you're interested in this opportunity, you'll have to request additional information from their website.

 Selling clothing options that make women feel good, Ruby Ribbon sells tees, tunics, tops, leggings, maxi-shirts, as well as shapewear.
 Products range in price from $39 – $69.
-Starter kits range in price from $199 – $649 and Independent Stylists earn up to 40 percent commission on each sale.
+Starter kits range in price from $149 – $549 and Independent Stylists earn up to 40 percent commission on each sale.
 Ruby Ribbon is a member of the DSA.

 SQN SPORT sells luxurious women’s activewear that is made in the USA.
 The opportunity is free to join, but they do put a $400 hold on your credit card, in case of lost or damaged merchandise.
-Ambassadors earn 25 percent on sales via pop-up shops, online, and in-home gatherings, as well as well as additional commissions on referrals.
+Ambassadors earn 25 percent on sales via pop-up shops, online, and in-home gatherings, as well as additional commissions on referrals.
 Bonuses include discounted clothing and seasonal clothing allowance for Ambassadors who meet their recruiting and sales growth objectives.
 SQN Sport has an A+ rating with the Better Business Bureau.

 Created and designed in 2007 by mompreneur, Jessica Herrin, Stella & Dot has grown into a mega business opportunity for fashion and style lovers.
 First known for their jewelry, Stella & Dot now sells clothing, handbags, jewelry, accessories, and a luxury line called Covet, that includes real gold, diamonds, and pebble-grain leather.
 Stylists can earn 25 – 30 percent commission on sales and additional commission for building a team.
-Startup kits range in price from $199 – $699.
+Startup kits start at $149.
 Stella & Dot has an A+ rating with the Better Business Bureau.